 The Library Learning Commons at LWTech is your center for research on campus.
 We provide services and tools that can help you start your research assignment and also fortify your research skills in general.
 View our individual pages to get the help you need, and never hesitate to contact us if you have additional questions or would like to schedule a one-on-one tutorial with a librarian.

 Citations (references to other works in your research) are invaluable to both you as the author and your audience/readers.
-This list contains links to resource to help you properly cite your sources in APA, MLA, AMA, and other styles.
+This list contains links to resources to help you properly cite your sources in APA, MLA, AMA, Chicago, and other styles.
 Below you will also find tools for generating and managing your references and citations.
 Please note that while many citation generators exist freely on the Internet, many of them are out of date or have not been verified for their effectiveness and accuracy.

 Please visit the physical library for access to additional resources to help you with creating citations in various styles.